Home Insurance 101

-Home insurance is a form of residence insurance that covers damages to an individual’s property, along with the other assets.
+Home insurance is a form of residence insurance similar to condo insurance, that covers damages to an individual’s property, along with the other assets.
 It provides liability coverage for any accidents, interior/exterior damage, and damage of personal assets on the property.

 When a claim is made on any incident, the policymaker will be required to pay a deductible, which in effect is the out-of-pocket cost for the insured.
 When violent storms damage your home, a burglar breaks in, or when an unfortunate event strikes close to home, you may need to file a claim with your insurance company.
 As part of the contract between you and your insurance company assistant, both insurer and the homeowner must follow some rules and procedures to claim policy.